DavesCodeMusings/school-coding-lab/docs/rpi/fresh_install.md

 This page details the steps for setting up a Raspberry Pi board for MicroPython development using Visual Studio Code and the MPRemote VS Code extension.
 Some knowledge of Raspberry Pi is assumed, but most steps should have plenty of detail for the first time user.
 The steps are geared toward reusing older generations of donated Raspberry Pi hardware.
 The procedure is tested on a 32-bit Raspberry Pi 2 with 1G of RAM, but model 3 and above is preferred.

 The steps here will require the following:
-* A PC or Mac with a Micro SD card slot (or appropriate adapter.)
+* A PC or Mac with a microSD card slot (or appropriate adapter.)
 * A network connection (WiFi or RJ-45, depending on model of Raspberry Pi.)
 * Access to the internet.

 > If your Raspberry Pi hardware was donated and you're not sure what you've got, see the page for [how to identify your Raspberry Pi](identify_rpi.md).

-## Creating a Raspberry Pi OS Micro SD Card
+## Creating a Raspberry Pi OS MicroSD Card
 Raspberry Pi Operating System installation is different than a typical PC or Mac.
-The procedure for Raspberry Pi is to write an operating system image to a Micro SD card and then use the Micro SD card to boot the device.
+The procedure for Raspberry Pi is to write an operating system image to a microSD card and then use the microSD card to boot the device.
 This requires the following steps:

 1. Installing and running the Raspberry Pi Imager tool.
 2. Configuring Raspberry Pi Imager options.